duda

 With all the options available, you'll be able to ensure your users can go from creation to a published site in record time.

-The create user API call allows you to pass the actual user identifier to Duda, and this means you can use the same user ID you use in your own application.
+The create user API call allows you to pass the actual user identifier to Duda, and this means you can use the same user ID you use in your own application as the account_name property in the API payload.
 By matching the IDs, it simplifies future API calls that require user identification, such as our SSO endpoint or granting a user access to a site.
-Additionally, you should specify an “account_type” of “CUSTOMER” in the request body, to distinguish this user from your staff accounts.
+Additionally, you should specify an account_type of CUSTOMER in the request body, to distinguish this user from your staff accounts.
 The body can also contain user metadata such as name and email address.

 curl --request POST \